open-telemetry/oteps/text/0003-measure-metric-type.md

 Likely to be the most common kind of metric, cumulative metric events express the computation of a sum.
 Choose this kind of metric when the value is a quantity, the sum is of primary interest, and the event count and distribution are not of primary interest.
 To raise (or lower) a cumulative metric, call the `Add()` method.

 If the quantity in question is always non-negative, it implies that the sum is strictly ascending.
 When this is the case, the cumulative metric also serves to define a rate.
-For this reason, cumulative metrics have an option to be declared as non-negative.
+For this reason, cumulative metrics have a `NonNegative` option to be declared as non-negative.
 The API will reject negative updates to non-negative cumulative metrics, instead submitting an SDK error event, which helps ensure meaningful rate calculations.

 For cumulative metrics, the default OpenTelemetry implementation exports the sum of event values taken over an interval of time.